thuml/depyf/docs/walk_through.rst

   :width: 1200
   :alt: Eager mode autograd

-And the following computation graph shows the details of an optimized implementation:
+And the following computation graph shows the details of a transformed implementation:

 .. image:: _static/images/aot-joint-graph.png
   :width: 1200